diversen/chrome-dino-runner/README.md

 # chrome-dino-runner

 The `chrome dino runner` reverse engineered.
-Made in order to learn to make a small and simple game without using too much time.

 You can play it [https://chrome-dino-runner.surge.sh/](https://chrome-dino-runner.surge.sh/)